-The interdisciplinarity of REDs involves clinicians and practitioners, psychologists, physiologists, nutritionists, endocrinologists etc. Therefore, the ECSS REDs SIG create a pan-European platform for exchange and networking regarding relevant research topics and on-going research during the annual meeting, as well as increases awareness and knowledge of the arising issue of REDs within the ECSS sport environment.
+The interdisciplinarity of REDs involves clinicians and practitioners, nutritionists, psychologists, physiologists, endocrinologists etc. Therefore, the ECSS REDs SIG create a pan-European platform for exchange and networking regarding relevant research topics and on-going research during the annual meeting, as well as increases awareness and knowledge of REDs within the ECSS sport environment.

 Department of Sport Science